 Can Sleep Aids Help With Jet Lag?

-Sleep aids other than melatonin, including both prescription sleeping pills and over-the-counter drugs, do not cure jet lag because they don’t realign your circadian rhythm.
+Sleep aids other than melatonin, including both prescription sleeping pills and over-the-counter drugs, do not cure jet lag because they don’t realign your circadian rhythm and therefore will not address the underlying cause of jet lag.
 That said, if jet lag is causing sleep deprivation, a sleep aid may help address that symptom.

 Most sleeping pills have a powerful effect that can make you feel out-of-sorts and groggy for longer than expected, including after you wake up.
 The risk of falls or accidents is often higher after taking sleep medications.
 Frequent use of sleep aids may also make it harder to recognize an ongoing case of jet lag.